 A collection of his articles and essays, titled Run Through the Jungle was published by the Institute of International Visual Arts (London) as part of its ‘Annotations’ series in 1999.
 His book Things Done Change: The Cultural Politics of Recent Black Artists in Britain was published by Rodopi Editions, Amsterdam and New York, 2012, as part of its Cross/Cultures —Readings in the Post/Colonial Literatures in English series.
 He was the author of Black Artists in British Art: A History Since the 1950s, published in 2014 by I. B. Tauris/Bloomsbury, London and New York.
 In 2016, I. B. Tauris/Bloomsbury published his book Roots & Culture: Cultural Politics in the Making of Black Britain, a study of Black Britons’ cultural identity formations.
 His latest book is World is Africa: Writings on Diaspora Art, published by Bloomsbury, 2021.

-He recently edited the Routledge Companion to African American Art History published in 2019.
-He is now editing the forthcoming Routledge Companion to African Diaspora Art History.
+He was the editor of the Routledge Companion to African American Art History, published in 2019, and the editor of the Routledge Companion to African Diaspora Art History, published in 2024.

 Nka Journal of Contemporary African Art #50 — From the Editor PDF